Maryna Godwin

-Maryna Godwin (later Maryna Proctor, born 9 September 1944) is a retired South African tennis player.
-Her best achievement was reaching quarterfinals of the 1968 US Open.
+Maryna Godwin (later Maryna Procter, born 9 September 1944) is a retired South African tennis player.
+Her best achievement was reaching the quarterfinals of the 1968 US Open.

 In 1968 and 1969 she played in four ties for the South African Fed Cup team.

-In 1969 she met South African cricketer Mike Procter.
+In 1969, she met South African cricketer Mike Procter.
 They married three months later, after which Godwin changed her last name and retired from competitions.
-For many years, due to Procter's cricket contracts, their family was living half-year in England and half-year in Zimbabwe, but since 1980s they settled in Durban North, South Africa.
+For many years, due to Procter's cricket contracts, their family was living half a year in England and half a year in Rhodesia, but in the 1980s they settled in Durban North, South Africa.